laminlabs/lamindb/docs/index.md

 :end-line: 1
 ```

-Interactively curate, store, track and query biological data.
+_Interactively curate, store, track, query, and stream biological data._

-Start out with unstructured collections of files and derive a robust data warehouse, built for queries and learning.[^files]
+From collections of files to a data warehouse, built for queries and learning, around biological entities and data science, across teams and organizations.[^1]

-Leverage both a scientific (biological entities) and a technical (data provenance) framework to organize data.

-[^files]: Biology can't get rid of files entirely: biological systems are characterized by measurement devices that generate files with data.
+[^1]: Biology can't get rid of files entirely: biological systems are characterized by measurement devices that generate files with data.

-## Features

 - Query & standardize against biological entities ([Bionty](https://lamin.ai/bionty)) to avoid semantic mess & data silos through ad hoc conventions.
 - Full data provenance on the pipeline **and** data science level using [nbproject](https://lamin.ai/nbproject).